A Shadow over Akeroth

-With the lose of many of the defenders on the wall, the Human forces launched an assault on the Dragongate breaking through the gate and assaulting the inner sanctum of Orcanum.
+With the lose of many of the defenders on the wall, the Human forces launched an assault on the Dragongate finally breaking through the gate and assaulting the inner sanctum of Orcanum.
 Here the Humans slaughtered countless Orcs, forcing many Tribes out in a mass exodus.
-With this the Humans left leaving Orcanum more desolate then it as before.
+With this the Humans left Orcanum more desolate then it as before.

 At the end of the 8th Apocalypse the majority of Orcs were forced from Orcanum in a mass diaspora, however, the Shattered Hand and the Blackrock remain (due to their betrayals by not sending vitally needed troops to the Dragongate, which lead to the end of Lok’Tar Ogar).